hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/json-rpc.md

 !!! caution

-    You should secure access to your nodes JSON-RPC endpoints.
-Users with access to your node via JSON-RPC are making calls directly to your node, hence can cause your node to consume resources.
+    You should secure access to your node's JSON-RPC endpoints.
+Users with access to your node via JSON-RPC can make calls directly to your node, causing your node to consume resources.

 To enable JSON-RPC over HTTP or WebSocket, use the [`--rpc-http-enabled`](../../reference/cli/options.md#rpc-http-enabled) and